Abhi-1298/E-Library/readme.md

 ### How to Install and Run the project

-* Run this command to clone and run
+* Run this command to clone and run in local server
 ```
  git clone https://github.com/Abhi-1298/E-library.git
  ```